daniaokuye/winnerineast.github.io/README.md

 - [opencv dldt](https://github.com/winnerineast/dldt):Deep Learning Deployment Toolkit.
 - [openshot QT](https://github.com/winnerineast/openshot-qt):OpenShot Video Editor is an award-winning free and open-source video editor for Linux, Mac, and Windows, and is dedicated to delivering high quality video editing and animation solutions to the world.
 - [RTSP Server](https://github.com/winnerineast/RtspServer): A RTSP server and pusher based on C++11.
+- [taichi](https://github.com/winnerineast/taichi):Taichi is an open-source computer graphics library that aims to provide easy-to-use infrastructures for computer graphics R&D. It's written in C++14 and wrapped friendly with Python.
 - [v4l2 rtsp server](https://github.com/winnerineast/v4l2rtspserver):RTSP Server for V4L2 device capture supporting HEVC/H264/JPEG/VP8/VP9.
+- [videoflow](https://github.com/winnerineast/videoflow)Videoflow is a Python framework for video stream processing.
+The library is designed to facilitate easy and quick definition of computer vision stream processing applications.
+It empowers developers to build applications and systems with self-contained Deep Learning and Computer Vision capabilities using simple and few lines of code.
+It contains off-the-shelf components for object detection, object tracking, human pose estimation, etc, and it is easy to extend with your own.
 - [video object removal](https://github.com/winnerineast/video-object-removal):Just draw a bounding box and you can remove the object you want to remove.
 - [vlc](https://github.com/winnerineast/vlc):VLC is a popular libre and open source media player and multimedia engine, used by a large number of individuals, professionals, companies and institutions.
 - [youtube-dl](https://github.com/winnerineast/youtube-dl):youtube-dl - download videos from youtube.com or other video platforms.